The latest restaurants in Singapore we loved – and where you should eat next

 Merci Marcel Club Street

 So we’ve been stalking Merci Marcel’s new Club St branch since it was still mid-renovation to see if it would match the magic of the Tiong Bahru original, and owners Antoine Rouland and Marie-Charlotte Ley did not disappoint.
 Style-wise, it’s all about the blue velvet, the curves on a particular black-and-white artwork, and perching pavement-side for some people-watching on Club Street.
 You know you love it.
 As for the menu, you won’t be double-dipping too much into the same dishes you already know and love (but yes, the ravioles de Royans made the lineup, thank goodness).
-New standouts include an epic octopus tentacle on potato rouille with chorizo oil, and the crazy comfort food factor of the duck parmentier façon Marcel: duck rillette with twice cooked potato.
+New standouts include an epic octopus tentacle on potato rouille with chorizo oil (pictured top), and the crazy comfort food factor of the duck parmentier façon Marcel: duck rillette with twice cooked potato.
 A revolving wine of the day and artisanal cheese plates will be bringing us back on the regular…

 Merci Marcel, 7 – 9 Club Street, Singapore 069403